smjung0/percolation3d/README.md

 RADIUS LOGNORMAL [rand_seed] [mu] [sigma]
 ```

-Here, [rand_seed] is the random seed number for Log-normal distribution, [mu] and [sigma] are parameters for the Log-normal distribution.
-The relationships between the average radius, m_r and standard deviation of the radius of CNT, s_r are as follow.
+Here, [rand_seed] is the random seed number for [Log-normal distribution](http://www.cplusplus.com/reference/random/), [mu] and [sigma] are parameters for the Log-normal distribution.
+The relationships between the average radius, m_r, standard deviation of the radius of CNT, s_r and [mu] and [sigma] are as follow.

 <img src="https://latex.codecogs.com/svg.latex?m_r=exp\left(\mu+\frac{\sigma^2}{2}\right)" />